7.1 How Money Flows

 The arrows show the direction of payments for deposits and container recycling fees (CRFs) and the movement of beverage containers.

 Container Recycling Fees

-When the revenue from unclaimed deposits and from sales of collected material are insufficient to cover the cost of recovering and recycling a specific container type, a non-refundable recycling fee is added to the container to make up for the shortfall.
+When the revenue from unclaimed deposits and from sales of collected material is insufficient to cover the cost of recovering and recycling a specific container type, a non-refundable recycling fee is added to the container to make up for the shortfall.

-Revenues from service provider contracts.
+Revenues and income from service provider contracts.